 Our missions typically last for about a week, and take place in clinics, hospitals, camps, make-shift clinics, and villages in northern Jordan.
 Our groups are made up of doctors, surgeons, dentists, ophthalmologists, nurses, therapists, and coordinating personnel.
 The mission participants are all self-supporting on the mission – they pay their own travel, accommodation, and food expenses, and many are able to use their luggage allotment on their flights to bring a suitcase or more of medications and supplies.

-- Saw 700-800 patients per day, 85% of whom were women and children
+- We see anywhere between 250 to 700 patients per day, 85% of whom were women and children

-- Distributed 500 cans of baby formula
+- Distribute cans of baby formula

-We have missions scheduled for January, March, and June 2014.
 Please see the Dates & Registration page for more information.